linconf/docs/docs/ansible-users/index.md

 All variables are optional.

-- `users_system_uid: False` - All users without specified uids will recieve uids less than 1000 per convention.
+- `users_system_uid: False` - All users without specified uids will receive uids less than 1000 per convention.
 - `users_accounts: []` - Expects a list of users to add, only **name:** is required.
     - `option:` - see [Ansible user module](http://docs.ansible.com/ansible/user_module.html) for options
 - `users_groups: []` - Expects a list of groups to add